lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ## 🤝 Connect with Me

 <p align="center">
-  <i>If you're a food bank or community organization in Canada interested in using or adapting my digital check-in software, reach out — I'm open to collaboration.</i><br/><br/>
+  <i>If you’re a business or nonprofit looking for reliable tech systems, automation, or IT support — reach out, I’d love to collaborate.</i><br/><br/>
   <a href="https://www.linkedin.com/in/lindseystead" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" />
   </a>